Andrew Kaczynski: Work at CNN

 On October 3, 2016, Kaczynski and his team announced they were leaving BuzzFeed and joining CNN.

 In January 2017, Kaczynski surfaced audio of Donald Trump's nominee for secretary of labor, Andrew Puzder, describing the employees hired at his restaurants as the "best of the worst".
 Puzder later withdrew due to other reasons, and did not join the administration.

 On July 4, 2017, Kaczynski controversially reported he used "identifying information" to find the identity of a Reddit user who created an anti-CNN video meme President Donald Trump tweeted two days prior, using a Facebook search to find them.
-The Reddit user had a history of racist, anti-Muslim, and anti-Semitic postings.
+The Reddit user had a history of racist, anti-Muslim, and antisemitic postings.
 Kaczynski reported the creator's identity would be withheld by CNN, since the creator was a private citizen, and because he had issued an "extensive apology".
 CNN executive editor of standards, Rick Davis, then added the disclaimer "CNN reserves the right to publish his identity, should any of that change".
 The disclaimer was subject to criticism that it created the appearance of blackmail, while, conversely, the article was also criticized for not revealing the subject's name.
 Kaczynski stated that the line was "misinterpreted", and that the user said that he was not threatened prior to his apology.

 In 2017 and 2018, a number of Trump administration officials such as Carl Higbie, Jamie Johnson, Todd Johnson, Christine Bauserman, and Brute Bradford resigned over controversial comments Kaczynski uncovered.

 In March 2019, Kaczynski reported on a 1993 Senate speech in which Joe Biden referred to "predators on our streets" and proposed that new legislation was required to utilize prisons to remove them from society.

 In September 2024, Kacynski and Em Steck reported that the Republican nominee for the 2024 North Carolina gubernatorial election, Mark Robinson, had made comments on a porn site named Nude Africa, where he made numerous racist comments such as referring to himself as a "black NAZI", and admitting to "peeping" into a women's gym shower when he was a teenager.

 During the 2024 presidential campaign, Kacynski reported on Democratic nominee Kamala Harris's responses to a 2019 ACLU presidential candidate survey, including an answer indicating that Harris "supported taxpayer funding of gender transition surgeries for detained immigrants and federal prisoners."
 This stance would come into sharper focus following the Trump campaign's October "Kamala is for they/them" advertisements, which the campaign spent more money on airing than any other in the election.